 Charter School also understands that if Charter School is to be effective, it must be part of the community.
-To that end, the school employs a Parent Engagement Specialist (PES).
-The Parent Engagement Specialist collaborates with the principal to support him or her in representing the interests of the community.
+To that end, the school employs a Parent Engagement Specialist who supports the leadership in representing the interests of the community.

-- Members of the community at large are solicited to serve in Charter School in various functions - Community resources, such as parks, libraries, athletic and classroom facilities are part of the Charter School.
+- Members of the community at large are solicited to support the school in various functions - Community resources, such as parks, libraries, athletic and classroom facilities are part of the Charter School.
 Charter School believes that by using community facilities, it becomes an integral member of the community in which it is located.